 Designed in collaboration with our carers, it is a hub for our people to meet and access support, information and signposting to valuable services.

-The centre, which is open seven days a week (10am - 7pm), has been furnished to give people a comfortable space to relax before and after visits.
+The centre, which is open seven days a week (Monday to Friday 10am - 6pm, Saturday and Sunday 10am - 5:30pm), has been furnished to give people a comfortable space to relax before and after visits.

 It also has confidential space available, where our carers can meet with professionals away from the ward areas.